 The first involves finding a solution that enables you to combine your debts and deal with them together, generally making one payment towards multiple creditors at a time.

-If you do take out a consolidation loan, it would be up to you to decide which of the debts you would like to deal with and pay off first.
+If you take out a consolidation loan, it would be up to you to decide which debts you would like to deal with and pay off first.

 There are certain points to bear in mind when considering consolidation.

 With a consolidation loan, it’s important to remember that you aren’t getting rid of your debts entirely – you still owe the same amount of money, just to one new lender.